elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 bias: systemic error

+precocious: a child having developed abilities at an earlier age than usual

 ## Introduction to Thinking, Fast and Slow

 A book about biases of intuition and how to create diagnoses and labels just like doctors have/do for illnesses.